muze-innovation/chassis/backend/docs/source.md

 ### Static Payload

-In a static payload, the data is provided directly in the JSON format.
+In Chassis, a static payload is a type of payload where the data is provided directly in JSON format.
+The data is not retrieved from a remote source, but instead is embedded in the JSON file.
+The type field in the payload is set to "static" and the data field contains the actual data to be used in the front-end UI.
 For example:

+json

 ```json
 {